harvard-lil/perma/perma_web/api/README.md

 called by the test, what user is calling them, and what they are returning.
 You can enable logging of that information by setting the LOG_API_CALLS environment variable.
 For example:

-    LOG_API_CALLS=1 fab test:api2.tests.test_folder_authorization.FolderAuthorizationTestCase.test_reject_delete_of_shared_folder
+    LOG_API_CALLS=1 fab test:api.tests.test_folder_authorization.FolderAuthorizationTestCase.test_reject_delete_of_shared_folder

-(This variable is checked by our custom APIClient in api2/tests/utils.py, which does the logging.)
+(This variable is checked by our custom APIClient in api/tests/utils.py, which does the logging.)

 Once you find the endpoint that is returning something unexpected, if it's still not clear what's wrong, you'll at least have a good idea where to set a breakpoint to start to figure out what's happening.